Thermodynamic potential for quark-gluon plasma with finite quark masses and chemical potential: Results

+Hence, it is difficult to impose a rational polynomial that asymptotes to Eq.~(\ref{zerom}) without introducing spurious poles in the recursion relation.
+Nevertheless, the correct interpolation is evident in the trend represented in the Pad\'e approximant.
+The next obvious choice is that of a simple polynomial interpolation scheme.
+However, because of the rather steep transition between the behavior at low and high chemical potential a rather high order polynomial is needed.

-To interpolate between the finite quark mass and massless limits of the EoS a Pad\'e rational polynomial interpolation \cite{numeric} can be employed.
-We have found, however, that there is numerical noise when applying a Pad\'e interpolation.
-However, a simple polynomial interpolation between the regimes gives a result that is equivalent to the Pad\'e result.
+The dashed line on Figures \ref{fig:3} and \ref{fig:4} shows a 5th-order polynomial interpolation between the same limits as the Pad\'e series.
+One can see that a polynomial interpolation based upon the same Neville recursion relation \cite{Press07} follows the trend of the Pad\'e interpolation without the introduction of spurious poles.
+Hence, a simple 5th order polynomial interpolation between the regimes obtains a result that is equivalent to the Pad\'e interpolation but avoids the spurious poles.

-The dot-dashed line on Figure \ref{fig:3} shows a 5th-order polynomial interpolation between the finite-mass and massless limits from $\mu \le m_s - 3 T$ to $\mu \ge 3m_s$.
-For comparison we also show the dashed line with an interpolation from from $\mu \le m_s - 2 T$ to $\mu \ge 2m_s$ The difference between these two interpolations is a measure of the uncertainty.
-Although one can consider an interpolation between larger limits, i.e. $\mu \le m_s - n T$ to $\mu \ge nm_s$ for $4,5,6 ... \gg 1$, this is only applicable for lower temperatures.
-Thus, we consider the $\mu \le m_s - 3 T$ to $\mu \ge 3m_s$ to be the best interpolation.

-We suggest that this approach is a preferable equation of state to that of the massless s-quark approximation.
-As can be seen in Figure \ref{fig:3} for low chemical potential, $\mu < m_s$, the massless approximation over estimates the pressure contribution due to the s-quark by more than an order of magnitude, and continues to overestimate the pressure by at least a factor of two up to $\mu \sim 1.5 m_s$.
+As one more possibility, we have considered the application of a simple cubic spline between the small $\mu$ and large $\mu$ regimes \cite{Press07}.
+This interpolation is shown on Figure \ref{fig:5} and compared with the polynomial interpolations of Figure \ref{fig:3}.
+Here we see, that although a spline interpolation is easier to implement, it does not make use of the entire data set as in the Polynomial recursion relation.
+Hence, it does well represent the Pad\'e or polynomial interpolations.
+For this reason, we do not recommend a spline interpolation.

+Although a 5th order polynomial interpolation is a possible means to generate the 2-loop contribution, we have found that this choice is difficult to implement in practical calculations.
+Indeed, when applied over many different temperatures a 5th order polynomial can lead to spurious fluctuations as serious as the poles in the numerical Pad\'e method.
+Moreover, as can be seen in Figures \ref{fig:4} and \ref{fig:5}, there is inherent uncertainty of about $\pm 30\%$ due to the ambiguity in the choice of when to begin and end the interpolation between the massive and massless limit.
+For this reason (and for the fastest practical numerical applications) we suggest a simple logarithmic interpolation between $\mu = m_s$ and $\mu = 2 m_s$.
+This gives a comparable uncertainty to that of the best polynomial fits and avoids completely the dangers of spurious poles and wiggles in the interpolation scheme.
+This is illustrated by a straight red line on Figure \ref{fig:5}.